wingify/vwo-fme-node-sdk/README.md

   clientStorage: {
     key: 'vwo_data', // defaults to vwo_fme_data
     provider: sessionStorage, // defaults to localStorage
-    disabled: false, // defaults to false, set to true to disable storage },
+    isDisabled: false, // defaults to false, set to true to disable storage },
 });
 ```